-Recurrent otitis media is another way to say frequent ear infections.
-This generally is a problem for young children.
-This occurs more often in younger children because of catching frequent colds and infections, the size of their nose, the anatomy in the back of their throat (pharynx) and swelling at the opening of the Eustachian tube.
+Recurrent otitis media is another way to say frequent chronic ear infections.
+This generally is a problem for younger children because of catching frequent colds and infections, the size of their nose, the anatomy in the back of their throat (pharynx) and swelling at the opening of the Eustachian tube.

 The Eustachian tube is a very tiny tube that runs from the middle ear (where ear infections occur) to the back of the pharynx.
 The eustachian tube opens for an eighth of a second every time we swallow.
 This allows the pressure in the ear to equalize or pop open.
 You have felt this pressure while flying in an airplane when you are about to land.
 Your ears feel full and once you yawn or swallow hard, the eustachian tube opens and allows the pressure in the middle ear to open or release.